HomaiLabs/neo4j-vault-database-plugin/README.md

 ## Rotating the root password
 You can actually rotate the Neo4j root password via the following command.
 :warning: Please note after this you will not be able to read this password and only vault knows the root database password.
-As a result it's sugggested to use a separated password for vault than the root password.
+As a result it's suggested to use a separated password for vault than the root password.

 ```
 vault write -force database/rotate-root/my-neo4j-database